Navigating the New York metro system can be very daunting, especially for visitors to NYC who don't use mass transit in their daily lives.

 Some stations have pedestrian tunnels that connect them to other stations.

-For example, many visitors who are on the A, C or E 8th Ave line (that’s the blue line) heading to the Mets game at CitiField will exit the system at Port Authority Terminal and walk east on 42nd St. and reenter at Times Square to take the 7 Train to the game.
+For example, many visitors who are on the A, C, or E 8th Ave line (that's the blue line) heading to the Mets game at CitiField in Queens will exit the system at Port Authority Terminal and walk east on 42nd St. and reenter at Times Square to take the 7 Train to the game.

 It is much quicker, and it's cheaper, to take the pedestrian tunnel between the two stations, as you can see in the image above.